Updated:

 fuel injection system.
 It is not known if John Peterson and Frederick O.

-Peterson were employed by DEW or MEC Ben J. Middleditch manufactured this fuel
+Peterson were assignors to DEW or MEC.
+Ben J. Middleditch manufactured this fuel

 injection system for DEW.
 DEW